SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/02-HTML-Common-Elements.md

 HTML lists are used to present a list of information in a well-formed and semantic way.

 There are two different types of lists in HTML and each one has a specific purpose and meaning:
-- Unordered HTML List
+- Unordered HTML list
-- Ordered HTML List
+- Ordered HTML list

 ## Ordered HTML List
 The HTML `<ol>` element represents an ordered list of items - typically rendered as a numbered list.